 You agree, so your income and employment history as well as your credit will be reviewed in the very same manner as if you applied for a car loan for yourself.

-Your daughter gets approved, has a new car with payments she can afford.
+Your daughter gets approved, and has a new car with payments she can afford.
 You helped when help was needed.

-Downsides of Co-Signing
+Downsides of co-signing

 On the flip side of being a good parent is what can happen that’s not all that favorable to your profile.
 When a late payment is made, not only is the information reported to your daughter’s credit report but your credit report will also show a late payment being made.